0382/argparse-f/README.md

 A quantum physics calculation program.

 Options:
   -?, --help               show this help message
   -v, --version            show version info
   -o, --openmp             use openmp or not
   -m, --mpi                use mpi or not
-  -t, --thread            (integer) thread number, valid if openmp is set -p, --process           (integer) process number, valid if mpi is set
+  -t, --thread             (integer) thread number,
+                           it is valid only if openmp is set -p, --process            (integer) process number,
-      --chemical          (string) chemical formula
+                           it is valid only if mpi is set --chemical               (string) chemical formula

 Named arguments:
   input                    (string) initialize file output                   (string) output file
 > qclac -o -t 4 input=input.txt output=out.bin
 openmp is used, and we use  4 threads the calculated chemical is H2O